piotrmurach/strings-case/README.md

 strings = Strings::Case.new(acronyms: %w[HTTP XML])
 ```

-After initialization, use the `configure` to add acronyms with
+After initialization, use the `configure` method to add acronyms
-the `acronym` method:
+in a block with the `acronym` method:

 ```ruby
 strings.configure do |config|